kenrick95/idwiki-flowanalysis/Readme.md

-# Analysis of Indonesian Wikipedia's Flow board: [Wikipedia:Warung Kopi (Bantuan)](https://id.wikipedia.org/wiki/Wikipedia:Warung_Kopi_(Bantuan))
+# Analysis of Indonesian Wikipedia's Flow board

 - Analysis of questions asked on [id:Wikipedia:Warung Kopi (Bantuan)](https://id.wikipedia.org/wiki/Wikipedia:Warung_Kopi_(Bantuan)).
 - Dataset timestamp spans from board creation on 1 May 2016 up to 19 Nov 2016, containing 264 rows.
-- Target: manually label dataset and report summary of the data.
+- Objective: manually label dataset and report summary of the data.
-- Classes:
+- Labels:
   - General: General questions, knowledge-related question
   - Editing: Question on how to edit Wikipedia
   - Image: Question on how to upload images